 We are a community of practice comprised of researchers, Expanded Program on Immunization (EPI) managers, public-health practitioners, and other stakeholders.
 We are interested in the collection and analysis of data and the dissemination and application of evidence regarding the value, costing, financing, and efficiency of immunization programs.

 A broad community of practice facilitates the exchange of information and enables new approaches to collecting economic information and using it to improve vaccine delivery.
-To date, our community has more than 500 members from more than 140 organizations involved in immunization programs across the globe.
+To date, our community has more than 1100 members from more than 250 organizations involved in immunization programs across the globe.
+Any organization or individual working in the field of immunization economics can contribute findings, opportunities, calls to action, or any other relevant information to the website or newsletter by submitting it here.
+Join the community of practice by signing up to receive monthly news below.